-SOC 3400: Complex Organizations (3)

-This course provides a general look at complex organizations, their impacts and trends.
-The course focuses on the themes of organizational life and life within organizations in the context of our larger social life, social institutions, and other post-modern dynamics.
-(Dual listing with AJU 3400.)
+SOC 3400: Complex Organizations (3) Prerequisite: SOC 1100 or permission of instructor This course provides a general look at complex organizations, their impacts and trends.
+The course focuses on the themes of organizational life and life within organizations in the context

-SOC 3450: Sociology of Religion (3)

-An exploration of the manners in which society, community, and place of worship mold human beliefs, and how beliefs, in turn, shape the social world.
+SOC 3450: Sociology of Religion (3) Prerequisite: SOC 1100 or permission of instructor An exploration of the manners in which society, community, and place of worship mold human beliefs, and how beliefs, in turn, shape the social world.